 No. This committee is to oversee the youth programs and services and has no need to handle the finances.
-Any expenses would have to be authorized by the board.
+Any expenses would be handled by the Association Manager but must be authorized by the board.

 11B/2 We need money to print our tournament flyer and supplies.
 If we can't have a bank account, how can we pay these bills?